-- Short circuit control: A good portable charger should have it’s circuit fully insulated to prevent short circuit.
+- Short circuit control: A good power bank should have it’s circuit fully insulated to prevent short circuit.
 (Short circuit means touching of wires)

 - Temperature control: The ideal power bank should have a kind of temperature control such that once it hits a particular temperature, it shuts down to cool off.

-If one or more of these are not built into the portable battery, the chances of a likely explosion in the future are high.
+If one or more of these are not built into the power bank, the chances of a likely explosion in the future are high.

 What can cause a power bank to explode could be traced to us – the users.
 How do you handle your power banks?
-Exposing them to high temperatures or humidity can lead to what can cause explosion.
-Overcharging of power banks is bad practice, especially when it doesn’t have surge protection like we explained above.
+Exposing power banks to high temperatures or humidity can lead to what can cause explosion .
+Overcharging of power banks is bad practice.
+Especially when it doesn’t have power protection like we explained above.
 Other bad practices include spilling water on it or leaving it near a heated area, like under the sun.

-So now you know the likely factors that make a power bank explode.
+So now you know the likely causes of a power bank explosion.
 Meanwhile be careful of dirt cheap power banks, also do not use power banks in your pockets.
 Cheers.

 - Join our WhatsApp Group, to be notified of the most important articles and deals,